Soft China landing to cap 2012 commodities gains

 Shen Jianguang, Chief Economist for Greater China at Mizuho Securities, said separately that Beijing also needs to revive the property sector to allow provincial governments to restore land sales -- a big source of revenue which is crucial in preventing local government debts from turning sour.

-China’s refined copper demand posted double-digit percentage growth for 7 of the last 11 years to reach 7.63 million tonnes (7.5 million tons) in 2011, according to CRU Group.
+China’s refined copper demand posted double-digit percentage g rowth for 7 of the last 11 years to reach 7.63 million tonnes in 2011, according to CRU Group.
 Even if growth averages 7 percent over the coming years, it will still gobble up an additional 530,000 tonnes each year - an amount topping the world’s No. 9 producer Poland’s annual output.

 To fill that demand is no small feat, especially for a metal which has been in supply deficit for most of the past decade and with world supplies are only expected to rise by 770,000 tonnes in 2012, according to estimates by consultancy Brook Hunt.